himanshu2454/Kunteksto/docs_source/source/future.rst

 The Future
 ==========

-**Kunteksto** is only a bridge between our current application-centric information management world and a data-centric world where data can be understood and used anywhere without ingestion costs.
+**Kunteksto** is only a bridge between the current application-centric information management world and a data-centric world where data can be understood and used anywhere without ingestion costs.
 This is the foundation of *computable, semantic interoperability*.

 What is computable semantic interoperability
 ============================================